KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Designers

 These are the jobs that require skills in science, maths, biology, engineering, lots of the STEM roles - engineers, architects, industrial designers and so on.
 With advances in genetic technology, nanotechnology, and increasing interaction between biology and computing - biohacking and implantable chips, these skills are going to be in significant demand in the future - leveraging highly developed cognitive skills, problem solving skills, systems thinking and so on.
+For instance, as genetic technology becomes more accessible using technologies like CRISPR, we'll be able to tackle diseases such as cancer at the molecular level.

+SLIDE: New role - genetic repair specialist

 So, you'd think that people would be gravitating towards STEM careers because of the future opportunities, wouldn't you?
 Paradoxically, no.

 SLIDE: STEM statistics

-The Office of the Chief Scientist released a report in March of this year, showing that just over a quarter of Australians have a STEM qualification - and the vast majority of these are in engineering, not science, biology, geology, mathematics - where breakthrough in genetics, in agriculture and in climatology are going to come from.
+The Office of the Chief Scientist released a report in March of this year, showing that just over a quarter of Australians have a STEM qualification - and the vast majority of these are in engineering, not science, biology, geology, mathematics - where breakthroughs in genetics, in agriculture and in climatology are going to come from.
 There's many reasons for this, such as cutbacks in many government funded scientific departments such as CSIRO and NICTA, but the fact remains that many of Australia's future jobs will be driven by STEM.

 ### Technologists